 The bridge is adorned with sculptures of groups of peasants, workers and soldiers, and stylized red flags on top of the towers.
 On the sides of the towers are quotations from Chairman Mao in huge red characters.
 One of them reads "The people - only the people - are the driving force behind world history".
 By night the bridge is illuminated with over 1.500 lights, making it look "like a pearl string lying on the Yangzi River".

 Since the bridge’s opening, traffic has increased spectacularly.
 Two more bridges were constructed in the Nanjing area to take off some pressure.
 They opened in 2001 and 2005.
 A tunnel under the Yangzi is under construction.
 On the first bridge’s 40th anniversary in 2008, a ceremony was held in Nanjing to symbolize the start of the construction of a fourth bridge.
 This suspension bridge with a main span of over 1.400 meters, the sixth longest in the world, was finished in 2013 and looks somewhat similar to the Golden Gate Bridge in San Francisco.
-After long deliberations, the old Yangzi River Bridge will be closed for major maintenance in 2017, to be reopened late 2018.
+After long deliberations, the old Yangzi River Bridge closed for major maintenance in 2017, to be reopened late 2018.
 Unfortunately is has also become one of the most frequented suicide sites in the world...

 Mao Yi-sheng, Bridges in China, Old and New.
 From the Ancient Chaochow Bridge to the Modern Nanking Bridge over the Yangtze (Beijing, Foreign Languages Press, 1978)